How can I increase my Alexa rank? Are there any tricks or tips that will boost my Alexa score? Does the Alexa Rank even matter?

 Nothing is more frustrating that putting amazing content out there just to find out that is not serving a purpose because no one is reading it. ?

 Before we dig deeper into how to boost your Alexa, let’s start with the basics.

 What is Alexa and what is the Alexa Rank?

 Alexa (acquired by Amazon and the almighty Jeff Bezos) is a company that maintains traffic data regarding websites, and it’s mostly known for its website rank information, called the Alexa Rank.

 The Global Alexa Rank indicates how popular your site is around the world and the Local Alexa Rank shows popularity in the country that the domain has been registered in.

 Here you can find the Alexa Rank of your own site.

-Additionally, if you are like me and check your Alexa Rank constantly, you can install the Alexa Traffic Chrome Extension, so you can quickly see the rank of any page you are visiting.
+Additionally, if you are like me and check your Alexa Rank constantly, you can install the Alexa Traffic Chrome Extension or SEOQuake (which will give you other useful SEO data), so you can quickly see the rank of any page you are visiting.

 Does the Alexa Rank matter?
 Why should anyone care?

 The Alexa Rank is a very important tool for marketers as it shows the advertising potential of a site.
 The lower the number, the more traffic that the site gets and thus the more people that ads can be served to.